-The holidays are here, and with them come the pressure to plan and host the perfect holiday party.
-Maybe you just want to throw a small get together with family and maybe a few friends.
+The holidays are here, and with them comes the pressure to plan and host the perfect holiday party.
+Maybe you just want to throw a small get-together with family and maybe a few friends.
 Maybe you’re in charge of planning the office holiday party or throwing a party together for a large holiday fundraising event.
 Whatever you’re planning, this guide to planning the perfect holiday party in Sarasota is here to make your planning even easier.

 The biggest thing to plan first is the size and atmosphere of the party you want.
 You need to know if you want a cozy, warm intimate environment or a large, elegant black-tie affair.
 Maybe you’re looking to plan an event that’s like nothing any of your guests have been to before.
 You have to decide this before you can plan the main part—the venue.

 Where To Host Your Holiday Party In Sarasota This Season

 No matter where your party takes place, the holiday party venues in Sarasota vary in terms of capacity.
 For a small, intimate gathering, you could try The Terrace at Surf Shack where they do most of the planning for you.
 This place comes with rooftop dining, live music, and a full bar.
 Your party can be as small as 20 people or as large as 100, and the views are incredible.
 You could also book a space with a lot of room for customization such as Club 517.
 They’ll work with any vendors you may choose and have a list of their own recommendations as well.
 You could also always use hotels for their event spaces too.
 The Hyatt Place Sarasota/Lakewood Ranch or the Hotel Indigo Sarasota both can hold parties for up to 50 guests and are very affordable.